 - If you prefer a thicker bbq sauce, leave as is.
 If you prefer a thinner bbq sauce, add a splash of water until the desired consistency is reached.

-- Take off the heat and allow it to cool completely and then store in an airtight jar for up to a week.
+- Take off the heat and allow it to cool completely and then store in an airtight jar for up to 2 weeks.

 Notes